Thien Cung Cave, Halong Bay: Travel Guide

-Thien Cung Cave is a famous attraction located on Dau Go Island in Halong Bay, Quang Ninh Province.
-It’s about 4km from the Tuan Chau International Marina and the only way to get there is by boat.
+Thien Cung Cave is one of the most magnificent cultures in Halong Bay, located on Dau Go Island in Quang Ninh Province.
+It's about 4km from the Tuan Chau International Marina, and the only way to reach it is by boat.

-The cave was first found in 1901 by a French explorer, but remained hidden for a long time until 1993, when it was re-discovered by a group of local fishermen looking for shelter during a storm.
+The cave was first discovered in 1901 by a French explorer, but it remained hidden for decades until 1993, when it was re-found by a group of local fishermen seeking shelter during a storm.

 Getting there